telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/manual-setup.md

 </style>
 ````

-    >tip                   The above CSS rule will be applied on the ```<div>``` element holding the viewer object.
+    >                  The above CSS rule will be applied on the ```<div>``` element holding the viewer object.
 The HTML elements building the viewer object will be sized based on the size of this container ```<div>``` element.
 To make the viewer fit in other container use relative position, and provide witdh and height values.

 1. Open the layout page and call the *RenderSection*  helper method in the                   *```<head>```*  element.
 The method must be called for each named section in the view with the viewer -                   *scripts section*  and *styles section* .